On this page

 Committee member liability

-Whether a stichting has to pay and charge VAT, or not, depends on its specific situation.
+Whether a foundation has to pay and charge VAT depends on its specific situation.

 - See additional information on the Belastingdienst website (in Dutch)

-As an officer of a stichting, you're theoretically not an employee.
+As an officer of a foundation, you're theoretically not an employee.
 Consequently, you won't be covered under any employee insurance schemes.